JomanaMahmoud/Attack-On-Titan-Utopia/README.md

 1. **Contact**: Reach out to the project owners at [yehiarasheed@gmail.com](mailto:yehiarasheed@gmail.com) to request permission for commercial use.
 Notification and licensing from original copyright holders for commercial use are required.
 2. **Agreement**: A separate agreement must be made with the project owners regarding commercial use.
 This may include terms for revenue sharing or other considerations.

-## Disclaimer

-This project is provided "as is," without warranty of any kind.
-The project owners makes no representations or warranties regarding the use, modification, or commercial application of the project.

-## Termination

-Failure to comply with the terms of this license may result in termination of your rights to use the project.
-Upon termination, you must cease all use of the project and destroy all copies in your possession.
 ---